Vacilando/gatsby-wikipedia-fetcher/README.md

 Developed and maintained by [Vacilando](https://github.com/Vacilando) since 2020/12/18 — see the [main article](https://vacilando.org/article/gatsby-wikipedia-fetcher).

-If this plugin is helpful for you, please star it on [GitHub](https://github.com/Vacilando/gatsby-wikipedia-fetcher).

 This plugin stands on the shoulders of the excellent [wtf_wikipedia](https://github.com/spencermountain/wtf_wikipedia) parser by [Spencer Kelly](https://github.com/spencermountain) et al.

 If this plugin is helpful for you, please star it on [GitHub](https://github.com/Vacilando/gatsby-wikipedia-fetcher).